athomasq/athomasq.github.io/investing/investor-updates.md

 In addition to these essentials, you can optionally include functional or team updates, industry updates, strategic musings, whatever else you want.
 But keep it short and focused!

 Here are [two examples of update emails](/investor-update-examples), one concise and one verbose, with annotations by me.
+Btw, don't assume that verbose and detailed is necessarily better -- do whatever fits your own communication style.

 #### What should I NOT include in an investor update?